-Outcomes: Causal Evidence for this explanation Change happened/ explanation for changing didn't happen outcome IO1.
+Outcomes: Change happened/ didn't happen Causal explanation for changing outcome Evidence for this explanation IO1.
 Enhanced openness/ responsiveness among local service providers/ discretionary budget holders See below According to the MTR, the evidence so far demonstrates the link between support to CSOs and delivering change to communities through the community score card process.
 CSOs being able to influence change in national government, with benefits to a wider group, is less strongly evidenced.
-203 The MTR 204 lists a number of CSC achievement indicating enhanced responsiveness among local service providers: Infrastructure projects by district: Gatsibo • Nursery schools in Kinunga village of Gasange • Electricity supply and 4 water wells in Ngarama Sector • 6 patients latrines at Kibondo health centre Gakenke • Provision of drinking water in Muramba Muyongwe • A market in Kamubuga • Nyanza health centre • Rehabilitation of Nyanza-Mbirima feeder road • Primary School in Janja Ngororero Two piggeries through community work in district Governance and administrative decisions: Ngororero Use of ubudehe funds for community priority repairs to 4 water sources Participation of local leaders in umuganda as citizens Umuganda fines to be kept at the sector for projects Ngororero and Gatsibo Number of umuganda
+2033 The MTR 204 lists a number of CSC achievement indicating enhanced responsiveness among local service providers: Infrastructure projects by district: Gatsibo Nursery schools in Kinunga village of Gasange Electricity supply and 4 water wells in Ngarama Sector fakenke Provision of drinking water in Muramba Muyongwe A market in Kamubuga Nyanza health centre Rehabilitation of Nyanza-Mbirima feeder road Primary School in Janja Ngororero Two piggeries through community work in district Governance and administrative decisions: Ngororero Use of ubudehe funds for community priority repairs to 4 water sources Participation of local leaders in umuganda as citizens Umuganda fines to be kept at the sector for projects Ngororero and Gatsibo Number of umuganda